How does a gifted young rider become a champion? Is it more about talent or training? CW asks scientists, coaches, and a teenage sensation

 Pidcock pauses before wryly confessing: “Well, I say that, but on rest days I went to the dirt jumps anyway.”

 Occasional extra-curricular jump practice notwithstanding, Pidcock’s dedicated training load remains around 16 hours per week — neatly complying with Dr Dugas’s fewer-hours-than-your-age maxim.
-Pidcock reveals that, at junior level, there is little emphasis on objective data; intensity is based on feel.
+Pidcock reveals that, at junior level, there was little emphasis on objective data; intensity is based on feel.

 “We don’t use power at junior academy, efforts are just efforts — you go hard [by feel] or you don’t go hard.”